Now social media says, “Hold my beer.”

-I love these philosophical questions because they actually speak to the heart of what people are thinking and wondering about when it comes to computer from time to time.
+I love these philosophical questions because they speak to the heart of what people are thinking and wondering about with respect to technology.

-My opinion is that people are as smart – or as dumb – as they’ve always been.
-Obviously, some are smarter than others and people have different strengths and weaknesses but by and large, people are still people even with 20-plus years worth of computers under our belts.
-I think what’s changed is where and how we spend our time and focus our energies.
+People are as smart or as dumb as they’ve always been.
+Some are smarter than others, and people have different strengths and weaknesses, but people are still people even with decades’ worth of computer use under our belts.

 Become a Patron of Ask Leo! and go ad-free!